 She was born on the Iroquois Six Nations Reserve on the Grand River in southwest Ontario.
 Her mother was an Englishwoman.
 Her dad, Chief George Johnson, was a chief of the Mohawk, the largest of the Iroquois tribes, and was an important intermediary between the Six Nations and the Canadian government.
 The family home, called Chiefswood, on the banks of the Grand, had two identical entrances, one opening to the river, which was notionally the Mohawk path, and the other opening to the inland road, notionally the white man's path.

-The name “Tekahionwake” represented her Mohawk half, and she used it alongside her English name in most venues.
-"Tekahionwake" meant something like “two wampums” or “two rivers” or “two pathways”.
-Pronounce it Degga-hewn-woggy, assuming you are a non-Mohawk speaker.
+The name “Tekahionwake” represented her Mohawk half, and she used it alongside her English name in most performance venues.
+"Tekahionwake" meant something like “two wampums” or “two rivers” or “two pathways.”
+You can pronounce it Degga-hewn-woggy, assuming you are not a Mohawk speaker.